Irish Naval Service

 The Naval Service (An tSeirbhís Chabhlaigh) is the maritime component of the Defence Forces of Ireland and is one of the three branches of the Irish Defence Forces.
 Its base is in Haulbowline, County Cork.

 Though preceded by earlier maritime defence organisations, the Naval Service was formed in 1946.
 Since the 1970s a major role of the Naval Service has been the provision of fisheries protection in Ireland's exclusive economic zone (EEZ).
 Other roles include sea patrol, surveillance, and smuggling prevention.
 Occasionally the service undertakes longer missions in support of other elements of the Defence Forces, Irish peacekeepers serving with the United Nations, or humanitarian and trade missions.

-Since July 2017 the Naval Service has participated in the European External Action Service mission which focuses a number of EU navies on humanitarian and training roles in the Mediterranean.
-This mission entitled "EU Navfor Med" is the first time Ireland has taken part in a multi-role and multi-national naval operation.

-Ships in the Irish Naval Service are designated with the ship prefix of Long Éireannach (Irish Ship), which is abbreviated to LÉ.
+The Naval Service has an active establishment of 1,094 and a reserve establishment of 200.
+Like other components of the Defence Forces, the Naval Service has struggled to maintain strength and as of late 2024 had only 719 active personnel, and 77 reserve personnel.

+The international ship prefix for Naval Service vessels is LÉ or Long Éireannach (Irish Ship).
+Naval Service ships are traditionally named with mainly female names taken from Celtic mythology and Irish folklore.
+In 2014, the government controversially broke from tradition and decided to name the new P60 class ships after famous Irish writers, but in 2024 the traditional naming conventions was restored with the naming of the P70 class patrol vessels.

 History

 Coastal and Marine Service

-The Anglo-Irish Treaty of 1921 stipulated that the Irish Free State, which in the event came into being in December 1922, was to be given the responsibility to police its customs and fishing, while Britain and its Royal Navy would remain in control of Irish waters.
+The Anglo-Irish Treaty of 1921, which created the Irish Free State, stipulated that it was to be given responsibility to police its customs and fishing, while control of its seas remained with the United Kingdom and its Royal Navy, who also retained the "Treaty Ports" of Cork, Berehaven and Lough Swilly.

-In 1923, the Coastal and Marine Service (CMS) was created, and one year later it was disbanded.